nolawnchairs/js-logger/README.md

 })
 ```

 In the above example, we define a single `globalLogger`.
-The name we give this logger is `development`, and it returns a `LoggerConfigInstance` object.
+The name we give this logger is `development`, and it returns a `LoggerInstanceConfig` object.
 Here, the `enabled` key is set based on whether or not we're in development mode, we set the `level` to `DEBUG`, set a serialization strategy (which dictates how non-scalar values are treated when printing), and an array of `LogWriter` instances that define where the logging output goes.

-To log, we simply call the desired level with a message: